-If you have an indoor cat, then you need to check out these twelve totally amazing cat trees - one might be perfect for your house.
+If you have an indoor cat, then you need to check out these seven totally amazing cat trees - one might be perfect for your house.

 Typically cat condos are quite simple and easy to install in almost any room.
+They shouldn't clash with most home decor or living rooms.
 However, these majestic pet trees go to the extreme.
 These cat trees are sure to entertain and impress even the most spoiled and adventurous cats.

 This is an entire park for your cat.
-Your kitty will get all the exercise with this cat tree.
-There's multiple levels for your cat to leap on.
+Your kitty will get lots of exercise with this one.
+There are multiple levels for leaping and playing.
 Your cat will feel like a queen or king in this tree.
 I have to say, this is basically the Red Keep of cat trees.

-This took cat tree house to the next level.
+This takes condos to the next level.
 Purrrfect for those with a cat that loves being outside!
-There's cat shelves for your cat to lounge on.
-The perches will make your cat feel like he's lounging in a cat hammock.
+There are shelves for your pet to lounge on.
+The perches will make him feel like he's lounging in a hammock.

-I'm sure you've figured it out by now that cats love their privacy.
+I'm sure you've figured out by now that cats love their privacy.
 This modern cat tree has two cube caves for lounging.
 Perfect for those old or lazy cats that just want to chill.
 The cat beds in the cubbies are made out of memory foam.
-Someone's cat is about to be sleeping better than me.

 Make sure that whatever tree you use, it has a stable base and securely anchors to the ceiling or the wall for safety for them to use as a cat scratcher.